Bayreuth Stipendium

 An Incredible Opportunity

-The Wagner Society of New York intends to nominate a student or emerging artist to participate in the Bayreuth Festival for one week in the summer of 2026 through its Stipendiat Program.
+Since 2021, the Wagner Society of New York has nominated young people to participate in the Bayreuth Festival for one week in the summer through our Stipendium Program.
 Lodging and activities in Bayreuth are paid for by the Richard Wagner Scholarship Foundation; the Wagner Society of New York pays for reasonable travel expenses to and from the Festival.

 PREVIOUS STIPENDIATEN